 Fiske (2006) talks about how the invention of new technology that advances media, such as satellites (we can also see this in new media and such with the internet), allows media to not only reach a much greater number of people but also reaches a broader range of social groups, such as different subcultures or ethnic groups.
 He talks about how this benefits advertisers when it comes to targeting specific groups, but also about how producers must also be careful to not exclude or alienate large social groups with their content if they want to reach the maximum amount of consumers they can (Fiske 2006).

 Subcultures and Subcultural Capital

-Thornton’s (2005) analysis of subcultures goes on to say that within a subculture class is not looked at with as much worth as it is outside of these, but instead it is where you a placed on the subculture’s hierarchy ladder that displays your value and capital.
-This shows that through the way someone consumes media, they’re worth is evaluated within that part of society (Thornton 2005).
+Thornton’s (2005) analysis of subcultures goes on to say that within a subculture, class is not looked at with as much worth as it is outside of these, but instead, it is where you a placed on the subculture’s hierarchy ladder that displays your value and capital.
+This shows that through the way someone consumes media, their worth is evaluated within that part of society (Thornton 2005).
 “The difference between being in or out of fashion, high or low in subcultural capital, correlates in complex ways with degrees of media coverage, creation and exposure (Thornton 2005, pg.
 203)”.

 Herman, E. & Chomsky, N., 2002.
 A Propaganda Model.
 In: Manufacturing Consent: The Political Economy of the Mass Media. [online].
 Available at: http://www.thirdworldtraveler.com/Herman%20/Manufac_Consent_Prop_Model.html [accessed 25/11/16]